opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 ### Parties’ arguments

 73     As regards the second main issue, the defendants submitted that there was a flagrant breach of paras 7(1)(_b_) and 7(1)(_c_) of the Third Schedule because the approvals of the apportionment of sale proceeds and of the terms and conditions of the CSA were not given at a general meeting of the management corporation, in this case, the EGM on 9 September 2017.
-The defendants argued, in the course of oral submissions, that this was such a flagrant breach that the collective sale process and the CSA were invalidated.[\[note: 80\]](#Ftn_80)
+The defendants argued, in the course of oral submissions, that this was such a flagrant breach that the collective sale process and the CSA were invalidated.[^80]

-74     The plaintiffs submitted that no objection had been raised before the Board and the High Court about the apportionment method.[\[note: 81\]](#Ftn_81)
+74     The plaintiffs submitted that no objection had been raised before the Board and the High Court about the apportionment method.[^81]

 75     Initially, the plaintiffs also did not admit that there was a breach of the relevant provisions.
-The plaintiffs argued that there was overwhelming support of the apportionment of sale proceeds and of the terms and conditions of the CSA by the subsidiary proprietors who attended the EGM.[\[note: 82\]](#Ftn_82) The plaintiffs submitted that it was sufficient if more than 50% of the subsidiary proprietors who attended the EGM signed the CSA that day, after the EGM was concluded.[\[note: 83\]](#Ftn_83)
+The plaintiffs argued that there was overwhelming support of the apportionment of sale proceeds and of the terms and conditions of the CSA by the subsidiary proprietors who attended the EGM.[^82] The plaintiffs submitted that it was sufficient if more than 50% of the subsidiary proprietors who attended the EGM signed the CSA that day, after the EGM was concluded.[^83]

-76     The plaintiffs also contended that, in any event, considering s 84A(7C), the High Court should not invalidate the application for an order for the collective sale by reason only of non-compliance with paras 7(1)(_b_) and 7(1)(_c_) of the Third Schedule if such non-compliance did not prejudice the interest of any person.[\[note: 84\]](#Ftn_84) The plaintiffs argued that the test was ultimately whether the sale price was appropriate in the circumstances.[\[note: 85\]](#Ftn_85)
+76     The plaintiffs also contended that, in any event, considering s 84A(7C), the High Court should not invalidate the application for an order for the collective sale by reason only of non-compliance with paras 7(1)(_b_) and 7(1)(_c_) of the Third Schedule if such non-compliance did not prejudice the interest of any person.[^84] The plaintiffs argued that the test was ultimately whether the sale price was appropriate in the circumstances.[^85]

 ### Decision

-77     The objection that non-compliance with para 7(1) of the Third Schedule had invalidated the CSA had been raised before the Board, where the defendants stated, _inter alia_:[\[note: 86\]](#Ftn_86)
+77     The objection that non-compliance with para 7(1) of the Third Schedule had invalidated the CSA had been raised before the Board, where the defendants stated, _inter alia_:[^86]

 There was no opportunity for \[the subsidiary proprietors\] to vote on important matters regarding the apportionment of sale proceeds and the terms and conditions of the CSA … There was therefore a breach of paragraph 7(1) of the Third Schedule to the LTSA.
 The CSA is thus consequently void.

-78     However, it appeared that the defendants did not specifically mention this non-compliance with para 7(1) as a discrete ground to invalidate the CSA in their objections filed to the High Court by affidavit pursuant to O 100 r 5(1) of the Rules of Court.[\[note: 87\]](#Ftn_87) The defendants instead mentioned in their objections filed to the High Court that such non-compliance was a factor which assisted them to show that the collective sale transaction was not in good faith.[\[note: 88\]](#Ftn_88)
+78     However, it appeared that the defendants did not specifically mention this non-compliance with para 7(1) as a discrete ground to invalidate the CSA in their objections filed to the High Court by affidavit pursuant to O 100 r 5(1) of the Rules of Court.[^87] The defendants instead mentioned in their objections filed to the High Court that such non-compliance was a factor which assisted them to show that the collective sale transaction was not in good faith.[^88]

-79     The same seemed to be the case with respect to the defendants’ written submissions to the court, _ie_, the defendants did not specifically mention that non-compliance with para 7(1) invalidated the CSA but instead mentioned that such non-compliance was a factor to show that the transaction was not in good faith.[\[note: 89\]](#Ftn_89) It was only during the hearing before the court that the defendants orally submitted that non-compliance with para 7(1) invalidated the CSA.[\[note: 90\]](#Ftn_90)
+79     The same seemed to be the case with respect to the defendants’ written submissions to the court, _ie_, the defendants did not specifically mention that non-compliance with para 7(1) invalidated the CSA but instead mentioned that such non-compliance was a factor to show that the transaction was not in good faith.[^89] It was only during the hearing before the court that the defendants orally submitted that non-compliance with para 7(1) invalidated the CSA.[^90]

 80     The defendants should have specifically mentioned in their objections filed to the High Court, and thereafter in their written submissions, the non-compliance with para 7(1) as a discrete ground to invalidate the CSA.
 As they had not, then strictly speaking, they were precluded from raising it as a discrete ground.
 However, for completeness, I will address it as if it had been raised as a discrete ground.